-All important disciplines, which play a key role in aircraft design, will be addressed: weight, performance, reliability, operation and maintenance costs.
+All important disciplines, which play a key role in aircraft design, will be addressed: weight distribution estimation, performance, propulsion, on the basis of systems engineering.

 The students will be able to understand the architecture of modern aircraft, focussing on the advancing system integration with the trend towards electric and more environmentally sustainable aircraft.